rubygems/bundler-site/source/v1.12/rubygems.html.md

+---
+title: Using Bundler with Rubygem gemspecs
+---

 ## Using Bundler with Rubygem gemspecs

 If you're creating a gem from scratch, you can use bundler's built in gem skeleton to create a base gem for you to edit.